madetech/blog/posts/vim_considered_harmful.md

 When I was studying, some of my first programming was done in Actionscript on Windows PC's.

-My teammate was fast when it came to typing, and modifying the code.
+My team mate was fast when it came to typing, and modifying the code.

-He used Alt-Tab to switch between programs and I enjoyed watching him in awe.
+He used Alt-Tab to switch between programs and I watched him in awe.

 I tried to emulate him, and I would switch between programs quickly using Alt-Tab, avoiding the mouse, until I started getting RSI.

-I actually enjoyed the process of physically creating the code, and found that everyone has a unique style.
+I actually enjoyed the *process* creating the code, and found that everyone has a unique style.

-I became obsessed and lost focus on what actually matters.
+I became obsessed with the process and lost focus on what actually matters.
+Getting things done.

 ## I tried to convert everyone in my company to use Vim